FREE New Patient Exam for Children Under 3

 (Must mention this offer when booking.)

-At North Texas Smiles Pediatric Dentistry & Orthodontics, pediatric dentistry dentistry is about more than bright, healthy smiles.
-Dr. Justin Warcup wants to make sure your child’s visit is rewarding and fun, so there’s no fear of “next time”.
+At North Texas Smiles Pediatric Dentistry & Orthodontics, pediatric dentistry is about more than bright, healthy smiles.
+Fort Worth pediatric dentist Dr. Justin Warcup wants to make sure your child’s visit is rewarding and fun, so there’s no fear of “next time”.
 Dr. Warcup and his entire pediatric dental team take time to earn the trust of both you and your child, to make sure each trip to the dentist is a pleasant, calm experience.

 We encourage you and your child to ask questions and are always happy to address any concerns you have as a parent.
 We offer empathetic oral health education and use simple explanations to answer your child’s questions and reassure them.
 If your child is anxious, ask us about our sedation dentistry options that could make their appointment more relaxing.